Imagine a world where

 Uncovering root causes

-Today, HSPH faculty, students, researchers, and alumni are on the front lines of efforts to halt the next global pandemic.
+Today, faculty, students, researchers, and alumni of the Harvard T.H.
+Chan School of Public Health are on the front lines of efforts to halt the next global pandemic.
 They are working together to ensure that we never again suffer an outbreak on the scale of the 1918 influenza, which killed 50 million people worldwide, afflicted over 25 percent of the U.S. population, and caused average life expectancy in this country to plunge by 12 years.
 They are mining big data to find new clues that may one day stop TB in its tracks.
 And they are discovering the genetic keys to understanding diabetes and other chronic killers.